NATIONAL BLACK ARTS ALLIANCE

-The National Black Arts Alliance (NBAA) was formed in 1985 by a group of community artists attending the Sheldon Trust, who considered that Black art was being marginalised in the UK by funders, art audiences, and politicians alike.
-We’re now a registered charity run by Black artists, managed by a board of trustees and a development group of active members.
+Originally known as Black Arts Alliance when formed in 1985 by a group of community artists attending the Sheldon Trust, who considered that Black art was being marginalised in the UK by funders, art audiences, and politicians alike.
+NBAA is a registered charity run by Black artists, managed by a board of trustees and a development group of active members.

 We deliver education & community workshops; teachers CPD; exhibitions; performances; community cohesion seminars; conferences; prison & mental health engagement; public art; leadership; and creative participation opportunities.
 We curate the North West England’s only dedicated Black art and culture library: it is available for research studies at The Ahmed Iqbal Ullah Race Relations Resource Centre in Manchester Central Library.

 Black is a political expression representing the arts and culture drawn from ancestral heritages of South Asia, Africa, South America, and the Caribbean and, in more recent times, owing to global conflict, our newly arrived compatriots known collectively as refugees.
 It acknowledges and respects the diversities that exist and the different historic experiences that have been encountered and survived.

 NBAA works across art forms to create productions that challenge perceptions of Black culture and that celebrate the many dimensions of Black heritage.

 NBAA aims to respond to and initiate work without prejudice and with due regard to geography, origin, gender, age, marital and economic status, sexual orientation, disability, education, cultural heritage and background.

 www.ourmothers.org The lives of white women in interracial marriages.
 HLF funded

 www.afrosolouk.com African migration to the UK from 1925 to 1965.
 HLF funded

 Voices for Freedom partnered with Manchester Poetry Library @ MMU